Crab Defense (boxing style): Sport Karate

 The Crab Style is often used in Karate, as it is used in Taekwondo, during sparring or kumite.
 Under point fighting rules without grappling, such as the WAKO semi-contact rules, the Philly Shell type guard has often been used by some of the greatest fighters of all time like Linda Denley.
-Sport Karate kumite rules, however, such as the World Karate Federation rules, often allow holding of the uniform, or gi, and hitting as well as takedowns.
-Karateka often use a bladed stance during kumite similar to the Crab Style, but different stances, such as sanchin dachi, are also used when at close range or clinching.
-Karateka primarily use two guards, one which is similar to the classic bare-knuckle boxing guard, and the other in the same position as the Philly Shell where the lead arm is placed across the abdomen, to protect the midsection against punches and kicks, and the rear hand generally placed in a punch catch, cross guard or thumb facing the chest or chin position to protect the upper body and head.
+Karateka primarily use two guards during kumite, one which is similar to the classic bare-knuckle boxing guard, and the other in the same position as the Philly Shell where the lead arm is placed across the abdomen, to protect the midsection against punches and kicks, and the rear hand generally placed in a punch catch, cross guard or thumb facing the chest or chin position to protect the upper body and head.